krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

     **get_policy** [ **-terse** ] *policy*

-Displays the values of the named *policy*.
+Displays the values of the password policy named *policy*.
 With the **-terse** flag, outputs the fields as quoted strings separated by tabs.

-.. note:: Requires the **inquire** privilege.
+This command requires the **inquire** privilege.

 Alias: getpol

 Examples:

  ::

     kadmin: get_policy admin